eddelbuettel/gaussfacts/README.md

 ### Installation

-The package is [on CRAN](http://cran.r-project.org/package=gaussfacts) and be installed via a standard
+The package is [on CRAN](http://cran.r-project.org/package=gaussfacts) and can be installed via a standard

 ```{r}
 R> install.packages("gaussfacts")